 These are aimed at beginner and intermediate riders.
 As the name suggests, they are a complete package.
 They come (almost) ready to ride and allows newer riders to be able to start doing jumps and tricks straight away.

-They come in a lot of style, sizes and many price points so there is something for everyone.
+They come in a lot of styles, sizes and many price points so there is something for everyone from kids to adults.

 They have been designed and built by experts so you can be sure that all the parts will fit and work together.
 They also have the added bonus of being in proportion, for example the deck size will fit the bar size which leads to a much greater balance.

 For a more in depth look at some of the best pro scooters out there click that link!

 These are aimed at more experienced riders who want to be able to build their own scooter to their exact specifications.
 It allows the riders to mix and match parts, try different combinations and tailor make the scooter to their own riding style.

 Custom pro scooters also allow the rider to choose the style and color of the components and parts.
 This let the rider really personalise the parts and show off their personality through their scooter.

 This is obviously a bit more tricky as some parts won’t work with others and knowing this will come from research and experience.
 But with a little work it’s easy enough to get a good scooter built that fits your style perfectly.

 With handlebars, the best way to choose one is down to the size.
 It needs to be about as high as your hip.
 This can be adjusted based on personal preference but that’s a general good rule of thumb to get you going.

 The deck is another important choice.
 A shorter, smaller, lighter deck will spin faster and is perfect for the skatepark.
 Longer decks are better for street riding and will help you get a bit of speed.
 They decks work in similar ways to longboards, if you’re familiar with them.